Eritrea: Early Modern Period

-The contemporary coast of Eritrea was the one that guaranteed the connection to the region of Tigray where the Portuguese had a small colony, and therefore the connection to the interior Ethiopian, allies of the Portuguese.
-Massawa was also the stage for the 1541 landing of troops by Cristóvão da Gama in the military campaign that would eventually defeat the Adal Sultanate in the final battle of Wayna Daga in 1543.
+The contemporary coast of Eritrea guaranteed the connection to the region of Tigray, where the Portuguese had a small colony, and to the interior Ethiopian allies of the Portuguese.
+Massawa was also the stage for the 1541 landing of troops by Cristóvão da Gama in the military campaign that eventually defeated the Adal Sultanate in the battle of Wayna Daga in 1543.

+By 1557, the Ottomans had succeeded in occupying all of northeastern present-day Eritrea for the following two decades, an area that stretched from Massawa to Swakin in Sudan.
+The territory became an Ottoman governorate, known as the Habesh Eyalet, with a capital at Massawa.
+When the city became of secondary economic importance, the administrative capital moved across the Red Sea to Jeddah.

-The Turks tried to occupy the highland parts of Medri Bahri in 1559 and withdrew after they encountered resistance.
-They were pushed back by the Bahri Negash and highland forces.
+The Turks tried to occupy the highlands of Eritrea in 1559 but withdrew after they encountered resistance, pushed back by the Bahri Negash and highland forces.
 In 1578 they tried to expand into the highlands with the help of Bahri Negash Yisehaq, who had switched alliances due to a power struggle.
-Ethiopian emperor Sarsa Dengel made a punitive expedition against the Turks in 1588 in response to their raids in the northern provinces, and apparently by 1589, they were once again compelled to withdraw their forces to the coast.
+Ethiopian Emperor Sarsa Dengel made a punitive expedition against the Turks in 1588 in response to their raids in the northern provinces, and apparently by 1589 they were once again compelled to withdraw to the coast.
 The Ottomans were eventually driven out in the last quarter of the sixteenth century.
 However, they retained control over the seaboard until the establishment of Italian Eritrea in the late 1800s.

-In 1734, the Afar leader Kedafu, established the Mudaito Dynasty in Ethiopia, which later also came to include the southern Denkel lowlands of Eritrea, thus incorporating the southern Denkel lowlands to the Sultanate of Aussa.
-The sixteenth century also marked the arrival of the Ottomans, who began making inroads in the Red Sea area.
+In 1734, the Afar leader Kedafu established the Mudaito Dynasty in Ethiopia, which later also came to include the southern Denkel lowlands of Eritrea, thus incorporating the southern Denkel lowlands into the Sultanate of Aussa.
+The northern coastline of Denkel was dominated by a number of smaller Afar sultanates, such as the Sultanate of Rahayta, the Sultanate of Beylul and the Sultanate of Bidu.